* Data on manufacturing and construction spending point to growth

 * Black Friday holiday sales dip on discounts

-NEW YORK, Dec 2 U.S. stocks barely moved on Monday as investors found few reasons to keep pushing shares higher after eight straight weeks of gains despite data pointing to stronger growth in manufacturing and construction spending.
+NEW YORK, Dec 2 (Reuters) - U.S. stocks barely moved on Monday as investors found few reasons to keep pushing shares higher after eight straight weeks of gains, despite data pointing to stronger growth in manufacturing and construction spending.

 The Institute for Supply Management (ISM) said its index of national factory activity rose to 57.3 in November - its best showing since April 2011 - from 56.4 in October, while the pace of hiring in the sector also accelerated.

-Earlier, financial data firm Markit said its final U.S. Manufacturing Purchasing Managers Index rose to 54.7 in November, exceeding the preliminary October reading of 54.3.
+Earlier, financial data firm Markit said its U.S. Manufacturing Purchasing Managers Index rose to 54.7 last month from 51.8 in October.

 Equities have rallied in recent weeks on expectations of continued stimulus from the Federal Reserve.
 The S&P 500 has risen for eight straight weeks, its longest run since a nine-week climb between November 2003 and January 2004, putting its yearly gain at nearly 27 percent.
 Both the Dow and the S&P 500 have hit repeated all-time highs this year.